jwjimmy/fast-SVD/README.md

  cpu.v is dependent on the following modules: fetcher.v, decode.v, and alu.v

- fetcher.v is set to grab the next instruction from program memory at every positive clock edge. decode.v is set to decode the instruction as soon as fetcher.v is done fetching. cpu.v is set to prepare the input data for the alu every negative clock edge (after decode.v is finished) alu.v is set to compute inputs and outputs in place as soon as the data (a, b, out) are prepared cpu.v is then set to update the registers based on the alu as soon as the alu is finished.
+-fetcher.v is set to grab the next instruction from program memory at every positive clock edge.
+-decode.v is set to decode the instruction as soon as fetcher.v is done fetching.
+-cpu.v is set to prepare the input data for the alu every negative clock edge (after decode.v is finished) -alu.v is set to compute inputs and outputs in place as soon as the data (a, b, out) are prepared -cpu.v is then set to update the registers based on the alu as soon as the alu is finished.

  It runs like clockwork!